awsdocs/aws-iot-docs/developerguide/authorizing-direct-aws.md

 Required\.
 An arbitrary string that identifies the role alias\.
 It serves as the primary key in the role alias data model\.
 It contains 1\-128 characters and must include only alphanumeric characters and the =, @, and \- symbols\.
 Uppercase and lowercase alphabetic characters are allowed\.
 `roleArn`
 Required\.
 The ARN of the role to which the role alias refers\.
-`credentialDurationInSeconds`
+`credentialDurationSeconds`
 Optional\.
 How long \(in seconds\) the credential is valid\.
 The minimum value is 900 seconds \(15 minutes\)\.
 The maximum value is 43,200 seconds \(12 hours\)\.
 The default value is 3,600 seconds \(1 hour\)\.
 The AWS IoT Core Credential Provider can issue a credential with a maximum lifetime is 43,200 seconds \(12 hours\)\.
 Having the credential be valid for up to 12 hours can help reduce the number of calls to the credential provider by caching the credential longer\.
+The `credentialDurationSeconds` value must be less than or equal to the maximum session duration of the IAM role that the role alias references\.

    For more information about this API, see [CreateRoleAlias](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateRoleAlias.html)\.